Hiring Red Flags for Homebuilders

 Many hiring red flags are hard to spot.
-Let me start with a truth bomb: Salespeople are trained to sell—you included.
-That means when you’re sitting across from a potential hire, you’re not just interviewing them… they’re interviewing for your trust.
-And in many cases, they’re selling you on why you should hire them—regardless of whether they can do the job.
+Let me start with a truth bomb: salespeople are trained to sell, including selling themselves.
+That means when you are sitting across from a potential hire, you are not just interviewing them; they are also selling you on why you should hire them, regardless of whether they can do the job.

-I’ve partnered with builders across the country and interviewed thousands of salespeople.
-I’ve seen it all—from the sweet talkers who couldn’t sell a floor plan if their life depended on it to the quiet performers who outsell an entire team with zero drama.
+I have partnered with builders across the country and interviewed thousands of salespeople.
+I have seen it all, from the sweet talkers who could not sell a floor plan if their life depended on it to the quiet performers who outsell an entire team with zero drama.

 Why Salespeople Are Tricky to Hire

 Unlike hiring for construction or admin roles, hiring for sales means assessing persuasion, resilience, drive, and follow-through.
-These aren’t things you can verify with a degree or certification.
+These are not things you can verify with a degree or certification.

-I’ll never forget one builder I worked with in Texas who hired a consultant based on “how great they were in person.”
-The guy was confident, polished, and made big claims about his closing numbers.
+I will never forget one builder in Texas who hired a consultant based on “how great they were in person.”
+The candidate was confident, polished, and made big claims about his closing numbers.
 Within 45 days, he had one deal—and it fell through.
 His CRM notes were empty.
 Follow-up was nonexistent.
 His pipeline?
 Dead on arrival.

 Sales is performance art.
 You need to be able to see through the performance.